-Cumaruiana Qualifications Supervisor Qualifications 7 All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
 A registered teacher must be appointed to maintain overall responsibility for the activity.
 At least one adult supervisor is required to have a current water safety and swimming teacher qualification from a registered training organisation (RTO) or governing sporting body (e.g. AUSTSWIM ) and demonstrate capacity to perform an appropriate rescue procedure including using appropriate rescue aids.
 At least one adult supervisor is required to be: A registered teacher with demonstrated ability to perform rescues appropriate to the location.
-Examples of demonstrated ability include: V qualifications in Physical Education or similar or a current statement of attainment from a registered training organisation (RTO) or governing sporting body covering SISCAQU002 - Perform basic water rescues unit of competency or a current bronze medallion appropriate to the activity environment or another method determined by the principal or An adult supervisor, working under the direct supervision of a registered teacher, with a current bronze medallion appropriate to the activity environment.
-All instructors are Tinaroo EEC registered teachers who have been assessed as competent to lead sessions t TEEC staff induction, an annual validation process, and Statements of Attainment. hrough Facilities and Equipment Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
+Examples of demonstrated ability include: qualifications in Physical Education or similar or a current statement of attainment from a registered training organisation (RTO) or governing sporting body covering SISCAQU002 - Perform basic water rescues unit of competency or a current bronze medallion appropriate to the activity environment or another method determined by the principal or An adult supervisor, working under the direct supervision of a registered teacher, with a current bronze medallion appropriate to the activity environment.
+All instructors are Tinaroo EEC registered teachers who have been assessed as competent to lead sessions through TEEC staff induction, an annual validation process, and Statements of Attainment.

+Facilities and Equipment Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
 Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
 Check with the local authority (e.g. local government) for the presence of known water contaminants (e.g. effluent, blue-green algae) or other marine hazards (e.g. stonefish) at the location.
 A clearly defined swimming area of an appropriate depth considering student age and ability.
 Consult the Water Safety and Swimming Education Program for guidance at each year/band level.
 Depending on the location, rope floats or anchored buoys linked with ropes should be used to define the swimming boundary.
-V underwater hazards (e.g. rocks and rapids, turbulence from a waterfall)
+Assess suitability of surrounds and reach of water when selecting a location.
+Consider local water conditions and foreseeable hazards such as; tidal flow, currents and turbulence use by other watercraft and traffic patterns water temperature, depth and visibility underwater hazards (e.g. rocks and rapids, turbulence from a waterfall) dangerous marine life.